 About Gary Lee Price

+The 63-year-old sculptor resides in AZ., with his wife Leesa Clark-Price.
+Together they have 9 children and 16 grandchildren.
+He credits his success to his mother, who before she passed, instilled in Gary the ability to express himself through art; and to his children who provide constant inspiration.
 Gary’s favorite sculpture is a recent life-size bronze bust that he sculpted in Tubac, Arizona of his wife, Leesa Clark Price entitled “Oracle”.
 He says, “When you spend hours delineating marvelous, unique details, and looking into your best friends’ eyes, it can be supremely spiritual.”